Royal Palace of Brussels: Empire Room

 Vestige of the former Hotel Belgiojoso renovated under William I to make it a ballroom, the Empire Room's decoration still bears traces of the Austrian era, such as the dancing putti above the doors.
 It was in this room that Napoleon received with his wife Joséphine the authorities of the City of Brussels in 1803.

 On the floor, the room sometimes houses a huge Kerman carpet offered by Shah Mozaffar ad-Din Shah Qajar of Persia to Leopold II in 1900, and which recalls this gift in a Persian inscription.
-On the two central chimneys, one can also admire busts of Leopold I and his son, Count Philippe of Flanders.
+On the two central chimneys, one can also admire busts of Leopold I and his son, Prince Philippe, Count of Flanders.

 This room housed, among other things, the marriage of Prince Albert of Liège to Paola Ruffo di Calabria in 1959 and the signing of the sixth state reform in 2014.
 It also contains a work by Patrick Corillon entitled Flowers of the Royal Palace.

 Coburg Room

 The Coburg Room takes its name from the set of portraits representing a large number of relatives of Leopold I by different artists.
-One can find there as well: the king himself, when he was still only prince of Saxe-Coburg-Saalfeld (the name of Saxe-Coburg-Gotha would only come after the acquisition of the eponymous duchy by his brother Duke Ernest I of Saxe-Coburg-Gotha); his father Duke Francis of Saxe-Coburg-Saalfeld; his mother Countess Augusta Reuss of Ebersdorf; his sister Princess Victoria of Saxe-Coburg-Saalfeld and brother-in-law the Duke of Kent (parents of Queen Victoria); his great-uncle Prince Josias of Saxe-Coburg-Saalfeld (generalfeldmarschall of the Austrian army); his wife Queen Louise, as well as a bust of the future Leopold II by the sculptor Guillaume Geefs.
+One can find there as well: the king himself, when he was still only prince of Saxe-Coburg-Saalfeld (the name of Saxe-Coburg-Gotha would only come after the acquisition of the eponymous duchy by his brother Ernest I, Duke of Saxe-Coburg and Gotha); his father Francis, Duke of Saxe-Coburg-Saalfeld; his mother Countess Augusta Reuss of Ebersdorf; his sister Princess Victoria of Saxe-Coburg-Saalfeld and brother-in-law Prince Edward, Duke of Kent and Strathearn (parents of Queen Victoria); his great-uncle Prince Josias of Saxe-Coburg-Saalfeld (generalfeldmarschall of the Austrian army); his wife Queen Louise; as well as a bust of the future Leopold II by the sculptor Guillaume Geefs.